lucasjoliveau/doc/fr/developer/howtos/upgrade_custom_db.md

 ### Make custom modules installable

-The first step is to make the custom modules installable in the new Odoo version.
+The first step is to make the custom modules installable in the new Konvergo ERP version.
 This means, starting by ensuring there are no tracebacks or warnings during their installation.
-For this, install the custom modules, one by one, in an empty database of the new Odoo version and fix the tracebacks and warnings that arise from that.
+For this, install the custom modules, one by one, in an empty database of the new Konvergo ERP version and fix the tracebacks and warnings that arise from that.

 This process will help detect issues during the installation of the modules.